jc141x/jc141-bash/setup/arch.md

 This guide will allow you to set up our releases on an Arch Linux based set up.
 Other GNU/Linux distributions that can use this guide include the following:

-- EndeavourOS (recommended easy alternative to Arch)
+- EndeavourOS (recommended easy installer and preconfiguration for Arch)
 - Artix
 - ArcoLinux
 - Manjaro